Infernaught/HPML_Final_Project/README.md

 5. Notes
 - All GRPO datasets are in tasks/, preprocessed via get_aime_dataset.py or get_countdown_dataset.py.
 - Fine-tuned adapters are uploaded via upload_adapter.py.
-All logs and TensorBoard profiles (until May 16th) can be accessed at:
--- T4 vs. L4 Comparison
--- DeepSeek vs. Phi Comparison
 - Final scores are located in inference/scores/.
 - Profiling logs are saved in ./logs/profiler.